Early days

 These days, Simon works in rubbish recycling

-(in Hounslow?) and resists all music-related
+know?) and resists all music-related contact.

 |